Human torpedo

 Human torpedoes or manned torpedoes are a type of diver propulsion vehicle on which the diver rides, generally in a seated position behind a fairing.
-They were used as secret naval weapons in World War II.
-The basic concept is still in use.
+They have been used in naval warfare since World War I. The basic concept is still in use.

 The name was commonly used to refer to the weapons that Italy, and later (with a larger version) Britain, deployed in the Mediterranean and used to attack ships in enemy harbours.
 The human torpedo concept has occasionally been used by recreational divers, although this use is closer to midget submarines.

 More broadly, the term human torpedo was used in the past to refer to vehicles which are now referred to as wet submarines and diver propulsion vehicles.
 Midget submarines which are employed to directly support frogman operations, whether possessing airlocks or not, if used as underwater tugs to transport equipment and frogmen clinging to their exterior, also blur the line between the human torpedo and more sophisticated underwater vehicles.